 Though it is not one of the most beautiful areas but quite affordable in terms of money.
 The area is quite rich in terms of history.
 There are historic museums and art galleries all dotted in the neighborhood.
 Because of the number of clubs and bars, late-night life is very attractive.
 It is quite safe now relative to the past.

 It stands for “Triangle Below Canal”.
 The area is worth every penny if you can finance your living.
 Once it was sprinkled with warehouses but now it has developed a great deal.
 Currently, it’s one of the most delightful and happiest neighborhoods in Manhattan.

-It is also known by simply “the village”.
-Also, one of the most desirable neighborhoods in Manhattan which has pushed the rents higher.
+It is also known simply as “the village”.
+Also, one of the most desirable neighborhoods in Manhattan has pushed the rents higher.
 It is home to people from all walks of life be it famous artists or excelling professionals.
 The area is famous for its bakeries and friendly community.
 Because of the influx of people, space is becoming limited and expensive.

 It is the commercial neighborhood of Manhattan.
 The area is not residential because of commercial activities.
 Therefore it is very expensive living here.
 It is advised to invest in the real estate market in the Garment district because rates constantly keep rising.
 The district is also known as a fashion hub because of the big clothing markets.

 It is the largest neighborhood in Manhattan.
 Though, its history is dotted with dangerous and violent incidents.
 But it is gradually becoming a peaceful place.
 It is an area where old and new blend in a perfect proportion and depicts a mix of modern luxury buildings and affordable houses.
 It has a vibrant community with well-maintained parks.

 It is a relatively quiet neighborhood.
 Union square is next door which is famous for its state-of-the-art gyms.
 Besides the fact the area has a larger number of movie theatres, it does not exhibit the traditional hustle and bustle of Manhattan.